Etex99/procrastinot_prototype/docs/_posts/2025-04-01-instructions-for-use.markdown

 End the study session by tapping the "red door".
 This can be done at any point in time.
 You should leave any undone tasks unchecked.

 > Note:
-> Due to technical challenges there are two major issues that you may face when monitoring an active study session.
-> 1. The app may stop tracking time correctly if the application is "killed" by the operating system preventing it from running in the background.
-> 2. For the same reason, the app may not play a sound when a break has ended.
+> Due to technical challenges the app may not play a sound when the break has ended.
+This is a known issue.
+Completing actions described in step 3. of the [installation guide](https://etex99.github.io/procrastinot_prototype/instructions/2025/04/01/installation-guide.html) may alleviate this problem.
-> To tackle these issues please read the important notes in the [Installation Guide](https://etex99.github.io/procrastinot_prototype/instructions/2025/04/01/installation-guide.html).